Live Life on Your Own Terms

 Working for the Author of Succeed on Your Own Terms

-When I was 22, I worked for a family who owned a company in Princeton, New Jersey.
-Personality Dynamics produced various psychological tests that other companies—as well as itself—used for such purposes as selecting hires.
-The CEO of Personality Dynamics, Herb Greenberg, later wrote a book with coauthor Patrick Sweeney.
-Succeed on Your Own Terms included dozens of interviews with exceptional achievers.
+When I was 22, I worked for a family who owned a company in Princeton, New Jersey, Personality Dynamics.
+The company produced various psychological tests that other companies—as well as itself—used for such purposes as selecting hires.
+After I knew him, the CEO, Herb Greenberg, wrote a book with coauthor Patrick Sweeney that celebrates individualism and success.
+Succeed on Your Own Terms includes dozens of interviews with exceptional achievers.

 Personality Dynamics became the company Caliper, finally acquired by Talogy.
 But during the winter and spring of 1983, one of my job functions included being a personal assistant to the CEO.
 I not only drove him to distant functions in his Mercedes; I took him by the arm and led him to them, because he had been blind from age six.